UQ-CVLab/MM-WLAuslan-Dataset/docs/en/4-www.md

 1. **RGB-based ISLR**: Participants will develop models using only the front Kinect-V2 RGB data from the dataset, aiming to recognize signs from different views (left-front and right-front Kinect-V2) based on pixel information alone.
 2. **RGB-D-based ISLR**: Participants will have access to both RGB and depth data, allowing them to leverage multi-modal information to improve recognition performance across views.

-We will use **Top-k Accuracy** to evaluate participants' ISLR models.
-Top-k Accuracy is quantitatively defined as the proportion of test instances for which the true label is among the top *k* predictions made by the model.
-It is particularly suitable for ISLR tasks with a large set of possible outcomes.
+We will use **Top-1 & Top-5 Accuracy** to evaluate participants' ISLR models.

 ### Dataset Download